jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # L2
-.notes For random access, when the working set size is greater than the L2 size, cache misses start to grow.
+.notes When the working set size random access is greater than the L2 size, cache misses start to grow.
 Caches from L2 up are "unified", having both instructions and data (not in terms of shared across cores).

 * 256K per core on a Sandy Bridge
 * 2MB per "module" on AMD's Bulldozer architecture
-* 14 cycles
+* 14 cycles to reach
 * Unified data and instruction caches from here up

 !SLIDE transition=blindY
 # L3
 .notes where concurrency takes place, data is passed between cores on a socket.
+Sandy Bridge allows only exclusive access per core.

 * Was a unified cache up until Sandy Bridge, shared between cores
 * Became known as the Last Level Cache (LLC)
 * Since no longer unified, any core can access data from any of the LLCs until Sandy Bridge
-* Sandy Bridge allows only exclusive access per core
 * Varies in size with different processors and versions of an architecture

 !SLIDE transition=blindY
 # Exclusive versus Inclusive
 .notes In an exclusive cache (AMD), when the processor needs data it is loaded by cache line into L1d, which evicts a line to L2, which evicts a line to L3, which evicts a line to main memory; each eviction is progressively more expensive.
-In an inclusive cache (Intel), eviction is much faster, but requires a larger L2.
+In an inclusive cache (Intel), eviction is much faster - if another processor wants to delete data, it only has to check L2 because it knows L1 will have it as well.
+Exclusive will have to check both, which is more expensive.

 * Only relevant below L3
 * AMD is exclusive, progressively more costly
+* Exclusive can hold more data
-* Intel is inclusive, requires larger L2
+* Intel is inclusive
+* Inclusive can be better for inter-processor memory sharing

 !SLIDE transition=blindY
 # Memory Controller